briandrum/codes.forchagrin.com/_chapters/chapter-501-general-provisions-and-penalty.md

 involved in the attempt.
 An attempt to commit any other misdemeanor is a misdemeanor of the next lesser degree than the misdemeanor attempted.
 In the case of an attempt to commit an offense other than a violation of Ohio R.C.
-Chapter 3734 that is not specifically classified, an attempt is a misdemeanor of the first degree if the offense attempted is a felony under the Ohio Revised Code, and a misdemeanor of the fourth degree if the offense attempted is a misdemeanor.
+[Chapter 3734][ORC Chapter 3734] that is not specifically classified, an attempt is a misdemeanor of the first degree if the offense attempted is a felony under the Ohio Revised Code, and a misdemeanor of the fourth degree if the offense attempted is a misdemeanor.
 An attempt to commit a minor misdemeanor is not an offense under this section.

 6. _(f)_ As used in this section, "drug abuse offense" has the same meaning as in Ohio R.C.
 2925.01.\